Honor Societies: What It Means to Be Affiliated

 - Phi Alpha (School of Social Work and Human Services): The Walden chapter seeks to provide a closer bond among students of social work and promote humanitarian goals and ideals.

-- Tau Upsilon Alpha: This human services honor society is open to students of excellence in Walden’s College of Social and Behavioral Sciences.
+- Tau Upsilon Alpha: This human services honor society is open to students of excellence in Walden’s College of Social and Behavioral Health.

 - Golden Key International Honour Society (university-wide): The world’s largest collegiate honor society, Golden Key recognizes highly motivated academic achievers who will become leaders and contributors to society.